Financial Independence for Women: Build Freedom and Security

 The Emotional Toll of Financial Stress

-Emotional avoidance is a common behavioral response to financial stress. → [Interlink: Article #21]
+Emotional avoidance is a common behavioral response to financial stress, and learning how money behavior works can help turn avoidance into action.

 This avoidance creates a cycle of financial procrastination, where fear delays action and small issues become major problems.